Solutions & Products

 Security

-Security incidents are on the rise worldwide.
-The threat no longer comes only from individuals but also from organizations and state actors.
-This ever-increasing threat also gives rise to regulatory requirements, such as the EU Network and Information Security Directive (NIS-2).
+Security incidents are steadily increasing worldwide.
+The threat no longer only comes from individuals, but also from organizations and state actors.
+This ever-increasing threat situation is also giving rise to regulatory requirements, such as the EU Network and Information Security Directive (NIS-2).

 Motivation